lukavr05/final-year-project/documents/main.typ

 == Timeline

+In essence, the project will initially focus on the binary analysis and feature extraction aspect.
+I intend to research and produce prototypes of tool(s) that will be able to extract meaningful data from binary files that can be used by a machine learning algorithm.
+Following this, I will produce a *Binary Analysis and Feature Extraction Report*, documenting both my research and implementation process, as well as the key concepts and techniques applied.
+#linebreak()
+#linebreak()
+For the machine learning aspect, I will first consolidate all applicable learning from my Machine Learning module (CS3920), alongside external research, and draft a plan regarding the application of this learning to the project.
+Subsequently, I will perform preliminary machine learning experiments, assessing and evaluating the results and documenting these in a *Machine Learning Report*.
+#linebreak()
+#linebreak()
+Both the *Binary Analysis and Feature Extraction* and *Machine Learning* reports will be included in my interim report.
+#v(1fr)
+#align(end, "See next page for the in-depth first term timeline.")
+#pagebreak()
 *Weeks 1-2* (_September 29#super[th] - October 10#super[th]_)
 #line(length: 100%, stroke: 0.5pt)
 - Review recommended literature, particularly pertaining to binary feature abstraction, as this will enforce early prototypes of feature extraction tools